bhattlab/bhattlab_workflows/metariboseq/README.md

 script runs nextflow with appropriate parameter files and configuration to generate the subsampled data.

-## Metariboseq Workflow
+## Metariboseq and Analysis Workflows

-The `run-nextflow.sh` script accepts one of the following parameters:
+The `run-nextflow.sh` scripts accepts one of the following parameters:

 - `test`: runs with subsampled test data
 - `scg-sampleA`: runs on scg for sampleA